Cost of Laying Turf

 You should bear in mind when you buy turf that it should come from a reputable seller who works to the Turf Growers Association standard (TGA).

-Additional Costs
+Additional Costs of Laying Turf

 If you're planning on laying the turf yourself, there are additional costs you should be aware of.
 Unless your soil is in tip-top condition, you'd be advised to purchase some high-quality topsoil to give your grass the best start possible.

-Topsoil costs between £45 and £135 per m3, depending on the quality and quantity you buy.
-If you plan on growing a strong lawn which will look beautiful and last for years, higher quality topsoil will give you a much better chance of achieving that.
+Topsoil costs between £45 and £135 per m³, depending on the quality and quantity you buy.
+If you plan on growing a strong lawn which will look beautiful and last for years, higher-quality topsoil will give you a much better chance of achieving that.

-If you're looking to cut down on the time required for this however, you may want to hire a digger to remove the existing turf/weeds/soil, as well as bringing the new topsoil across to the site.
+If you're looking to cut down on the time required for this however, you may want to hire a digger to remove the existing turf/weeds/soil, as well as bring the new topsoil across to the site.

-To hire a small, easily manoeuvrable digger, it will cost you around £200 for the first day, and £50 - £75 for each additional day, but it will work out cheaper overall if you need to hire it for an entire week.
+To hire a small, easily manoeuvrable digger, it will cost you around £200 for the first day, and £50 to £75 for each additional day, but it will work out cheaper overall if you need to hire it for an entire week.

 Before you hire a digger, do measure the access areas to your lawn to ensure you don’t damage narrow passageways, or sheds etc.

-It is well worth thinking about any jobs you may wish to complete in the next few years, as once you have paid for high-quality topsoil and beautiful turf, then hired a landscaper or spent weeks of your time, you won't want heavy machinery or workmen damaging the grass – or worse still, digging up your new lawn to locate pipes and drainage!
+While you're setting up your new lawn, it can be an ideal opportunity to get other work done.
+Once you have paid for high-quality topsoil and beautiful turf, then hired a landscaper or spent weeks of your time, you won't want heavy machinery or workmen damaging the grass – or worse still, digging up your new lawn to locate pipes and drainage!

-With both house and garden alterations, it is best to complete all major work before laying your new turf – not only will this allow it the required number of weeks to root in without being walked on, but will also mean it is damaged as little as possible, meaning you get the strongest and best-looking lawn for your money.
+With both house and garden alterations, it is best to complete all major work before laying your new turf – not only will this allow it the required number of weeks to root in without being walked on, but it will also mean it is damaged as little as possible, meaning you get the strongest and best-looking lawn for your money.

-Cost Factors of Laying Turf
+What Impacts the Cost of Laying Turf?

 Type of Turf

 Your turf requirements will hugely affect the per metre cost of your turf.
-If you’re looking for quick coverage with no specific requirements, you can pay a lot less than if you want a turf that has a function, such as an ornamental turf or the very high maintenance fine turf used for golf greens and bowling greens.
+If you’re looking for quick coverage with no specific requirements, you can pay a lot less than if you want a turf that has a function, such as an ornamental turf or the very high-maintenance fine turf used for golf greens and bowling greens.

-Property Location & Ease of Access
+Property Location and Ease of Access

 The second is the access to the location – locating the right kind of turf and then transporting it to a cottage on the side of a mountain in Wales will cost substantially more than locating and transporting it to a property in the suburbs of a city, where transport infrastructure and turf-growers are likely to be more easily accessible.